 - Competence in two languages other than English, equivalent to at least second-year college-level proficiency in one language, and at least first-year college-level proficiency in the second.
 Students may demonstrate competence through Reed coursework, coursework completed elsewhere for transfer credit, placement exams, or some combination of these.

 - A total of four semester units in an allied field, none of which can be used to fulfill 1, 2, or 3 above.
-Some representative examples are: a) Anthropology 211 plus three upper-division anthropology courses (including linguistics courses cross-listed with anthropology); b) four courses in psychology, including the introductory courses; c) four courses from the Division of Literature and Languages; d) four courses in mathematics; e) four courses in philosophy.
+Some representative examples are a) Anthropology 211 plus three upper-division anthropology courses (including linguistics courses cross-listed with anthropology); b) four courses in psychology, including the introductory courses; c) four courses from a single department in the Division of Literature and Languages, or four courses listed as comparative literature; d) four courses in mathematics; e) four courses in philosophy.
 Other choices of allied field are also acceptable, as appropriate to the student’s needs and interests, and subject to the approval of the department.

 - A junior qualifying examination in linguistic analysis, to be attempted after taking no fewer than five units of linguistics.